profbrandon/tectonics-2/etc/ideas.md

     + Adhesion of the continental margins
       * Occurs after subduction, presumably when a sufficient amount of material (metamorphic rock) binds the two
         - This could be done by adding metamorphic rock to the bottom of the continent
+        - It seems that this also happens via igneous intrusions, literally suturing the continents together
       * What should be the conditions for adhesion to occur?
         - It seems implausible that plates with radically different speeds would merge
+        - There should be opposing forces to counter the plate's relative motion (i.e., a restorative force proportional to their speeds)
       * When the two plates combine, their center of mass and velocity will need to be recalculated from their total momentum
     + Subduction
       * One plate dives down below the other but most likely this should not be directly simulated